Vallaquenta/jellyfin-arr-stack/README.md

 **[Bazarr](https://www.bazarr.media/)** automatically downloads and synchronises subtitles in your preferred language.

-**[Seerr](https://github.com/Fallenbagel/jellyseerr)** is a fork of Overseerr that's now merging codebase with Jellyseerr itself to automate
+**[Seerr](https://github.com/seerr-team/seerr)** allows users to request media and automatically add it to Radarr/Sonarr.

-**[Homepage](https://github.com/gethomepage/homepage)** is a dashboard for keeping track all of these web services
+**[Homepage](https://github.com/gethomepage/homepage)** is a dashboard for keeping track all of the services we're running.

-**[Maintainarr](https://github.com/Maintainerr/Maintainerr)** is a great tool for removing media that hasn't been watched in a long while, or ones that were requested but never watched
+**[Maintainarr](https://github.com/Maintainerr/Maintainerr)** is a great tool for removing media that hasn't been watched in a long while, or ones that were requested but never watched.

+**[Unmanic](https://docs.unmanic.app/docs/)** is a tool to organise your library and remove unused subtitles and other things.

 ## Optional software
 **[NPMPlus](https://github.com/ZoeyVid/NPMplus/)** is an improved fork of nginx Proxy Manager; a webui that allows you to run reverse proxies with automatic TLS certificate creation and renewal via Let's Encrypt